 The cost of the Beltline is more than a billion dollars more than it would cost to widen and improve the area's existing interstates, fix Malfunction Junction (the intersection between I-65 and I-20/59 with one of the highest accident rates in the state), and implement ongoing maintenance and improvements for at least 50 other major highways and connections around the area.

 Fighting for a Better Choice

-The Northern Beltline would provide Birmingham with very few benefits, but it would carry huge costs to the city’s coffers as well as the costs to the area’s waterways, air quality, wetlands, and forests.
+The Northern Beltline would carry huge costs to the city’s coffers as well as the costs to the area’s waterways and other natural resources.
 It is a 1960s-era idea for economic growth in a 21st-century world.

-As this project has continued to be pushed forward, SELC is in court on behalf of Black Warrior Riverkeeper calling for an updated environmental impact study.
-We also challenged a permit issued by the U.S. Army Corps of Engineers for the Northern Beltline’s first phase of construction.
+As this project has continued to be pushed forward, SELC has been in court on behalf of Black Warrior Riverkeeper calling for an updated environmental impact study, and to challenge a permit issued by the U.S. Army Corps of Engineers for the Northern Beltline’s first phase of construction.
 Despite an adverse ruling in January 2016, SELC and Black Warrior Riverkeeper remain committed to seeking better solutions for Birmingham’s infrastructure needs, and implementing and enforcing a more transparent and objective process for future road projects.

 Long Range Plan for Birmingham Region Would Allocate More than Half of Available Funding for Transportation Improvements to Northern Beltline

 Press Statement on Northern Beltline Groundbreaking: As Construction Begins, Questions and Doubts Persist about $5.4-Billion Project